 We asked the hotel to call a taxi for us, and within five minutes, a Chinese lady showed up driving an MPV.
 She was chatty and friendly.
 We asked her about driving in Brunei, and she told us that there’s no traffic jam at all.
 That’s why she loves her part-time job as a driver.
 She also said that all the shops here closed every Friday from 12 to 2 pm for the prayer.

-Wait a minute, Malaysia also a Muslim country, but we’re allowed to celebrate it openly.
+Wait a minute, Malaysia is also a Muslim country, but we’re allowed to celebrate it openly.
 So, I did some digging online and found out that it started in 2015.
 The Sultan has banned any public celebration of Christmas, fearing Muslims would be led astray.
-If Muslims caught celebrating it, they could face up to five years in jail.
+If Muslims are caught celebrating it, they could face up to five years in jail.
 Malaysia, please don’t take the same action ok.

 The Malls

 Gadong Wet Market was about 5 minutes’ walking distance from the mall.
 This market is like the typical Malaysian market.
-They sell Malay Kuih, barbequed chicken or fish, vegetables, fresh fruits like durian, mangosteen, mango, and Kembayau.
-One thing I liked in this place was the cleanliness.
+They sell Malay Kuih, barbequed chicken or fish, vegetables, and fresh fruits like durian, mangosteen, mango, and Kembayau.
+One thing I liked about this place was the cleanliness.
 There’s no funny odour, just smoke from the barbequed, no haggling and blaring music played.

 On our way back to the hotel, the taxi lady drove us to see the Jame’ Asr Hassanil Bolkiah Mosque.
 It’s the largest mosque in Brunei which can accommodate 5,000 worshippers at a time.
 We paid her $20 for the fare back to the hotel.

-Although we have 12 cans of beer in the fridge, we couldn’t drink it because of our stomach upset.
+Although we had 12 cans of beer in the fridge, we couldn’t drink it because of our stomach upset.
 We thought of taking it back to Kuala Lumpur, but the cost of it was only RM45.
 It’s not worth buying check-in luggage which costs about RM95.
 So, we decided to just leave it and hopefully, the housekeeping would give it to the non-muslim staff.

-The next morning, we had our breakfast in the hotel and thought of taking the free shuttle bus to Times Square.
-But when we checked with the reception, the bus timing wasn’t right.
-Since we couldn’t go anywhere else, we asked for a late checkout.
-However, because we didn’t let them know earlier, they had already assigned the room for the next guest.
-We have no choice but to just relaxed for a while in the room and checked out at 12noon.
+However, because we didn’t let them know earlier, they had already assigned the room to the next guest.
+We had no choice but to just relax for a while in the room and check out at 12 noon.
 We sat in the lobby for three hours while waiting for the free shuttle to take us to the airport.
 From the hotel, it only takes 5 minutes to reach the airport.

-The AirAsia flight here is very strict that you have to weigh your cabin bag upon check-in.
-Probably because it wasn’t a busy airport and therefore they have time to adhere to the rules.
-Unlike KLIA2, the airport here is small and there’s nothing much to do in here.
-Before entering the boarding gate, they weighted our carry on luggage again.
+Unlike KLIA2, the airport here was small and there’s not much to do here.
+Before entering the boarding gate, they weighed our carry-on luggage again.
 At 4:30 pm, we boarded the plane and scheduled to arrive in Kuala Lumpur at 6:50 pm.

 Travel Date: 25th ~ 26th December 2017